 Effective July 1, 2021, the State Department of Social Services is ending all real property liens that have been filed to recover the cost of cash assistance and/or Medicaid assistance.
 Moving forward, liens will not be placed on real property.
 The change results from Public Act 21-3, passed by the General Assembly and signed by Governor Lamont.
 Liens on real property owned by former clients, clients and legally-liable relatives (LLR) are being released.

 Select a frequently asked question for the answer.

 You are not alone.
 Navigating the complex array of health insurance options, plans and programs can be confusing.
 As a result, some people have trouble accessing care, experience delays in care, encounter administrative hassles and face other hurdles.

 The good news is that there are growing efforts among advocates and insurers to simplify the process and language used.
 At the same time, more “coaches” and “navigators” are available to help people understand their plans and options.

-If you are a veteran go to the Veterans Services section of My Place CT as it features offices that can help you navigate and access the health services offered by the Veterans Administration.
+If you are a veteran, go to the Veteran Services section of My Place CT as it features offices that can help you navigate and access the health services offered by the Veterans Administration.

 Help may be available to you if you are living on a fixed income.
-First, you may want to go to the services and supports section of this website to explore the various programs that you might be eligible for that can help you save money.
+First, you may want to go to the Services & Supports section of this website to explore the various programs that you might be eligible for that can help you save money.